 In 1996, Marcelle co-founded Holiday-Rentals.com, Europe’s leading website for advertising private holiday homes.
 When the company was sold, she attended a workshop at the Institute for Philanthropy, and was inspired to found Localgiving.

-Marcelle is a recognised spokesperson for TV, radio and print media for comment on philanthropy issues and how they affect small, local charities and community groups.
+Marcelle is also a Director and Trustee of New Philanthropy Capital and a recognised spokesperson for TV, radio and print media for comment on philanthropy issues and how they affect small, local charities and community groups.
 She has contributed numerous essays and opinion pieces to major publications, including the Cabinet Office’s Giving Green Paper, The Times, The Guardian, Spear’s Magazine and The Economist.

 Claire has been a strategy consultant in a wide range of sectors around the world.
 In 1990, she co-founded First Consulting before becoming chair of Vitamin Brands until its sale in 2008.
 She is the senior outside advisor to one of Greece’s largest shipping families.
 Claire is an active angel investor and has been a volunteer for INSEAD for over 10 years where she has also served as a Board member.
 She has been President of both the UK and the Global Alumni Associations, and a trustee of the Alumni Fund.
 A Greek national, Claire holds Masters Degrees in Mechanical Engineering and Economics from Germany and an MBA from INSEAD in France.

 After attending University in South Africa, Don came to the UK in 1980 and joined KPMG (then Peat, Marwick, Mitchell & Co) where he qualified as a Chartered Accountant.
 He spent a little over 10 years with the firm before venturing into industry and joining UK & Europe of AECOM Technology Corporation and its predecessor companies where he was Chief Financial Officer for many years.
-He is currently the Commercial & Finance Director of Temple Group Limited, an Environmental Consultancy.
+He is currently Business Director at MRAG, an environmental consultancy company.
 Don is a golf fanatic and has a passionate interest in wildlife and conservation.

 Richard Coundley is an angel investor and internet entrepreneur, who co-founded Holiday-Rentals.com with Marcelle Speller.
 With a degree in civil engineering from Bristol University, and an MBA from the London Business School, he's been a consulting engineer on projects around the world.
 At National Power, Richard worked in major investment appraisal, overseas acquisitions and a review of the company’s overhead.
 He believes in using technology to open up new business opportunities and says his experience has taught him to “understand technology, think globally and rewrite the rules.”
 Richard is an instrument-rated private pilot and is currently engaged on a "Grand Designs" type project re-building his home in the New Forest.